ncarlier/keycloak-todomvc/slides/slides.md

 ----

 > "Come on, it's just glue.
-Their is tons of libraries to help you."
+There is tons of libraries to help you."

 Spring is coming <!-- .element: class="signature" -->